Skip to main content

 Human Rights Due Diligence

-The Hershey Company is committed to protecting and respecting human rights, as outlined in our enterprise Human Rights Policy.
+Hershey is committed to protecting and respecting human rights, as outlined in our enterprise Human Rights Policy.

-Our approach to human rights due diligence is guided by the United Nations Guiding Principles (UNGPs) and is an ongoing risk management process that allows us to identify, prevent and mitigate human rights risks throughout our value chain.
+Informed by the United Nations Guiding Principles (UNGPs), our approach to Human Rights Due Diligence (HRDD) is an ongoing risk management process that allows us to identify, prevent and mitigate human rights risks throughout our value chain.

 Assessing and Identifying Risks